Natural Bait or Artificial Bait: Pros and Cons

 Disadvantages of Artificial Bait

-• Higher initial cost: Quality artificial baits can be expensive.
+• Higher Initial Cost: Quality artificial baits can be expensive, though they are often reusable.

 Sport Fishing: A Complete Guide to Choosing Between Natural and Artificial Bait – Pros and Cons Cranckbait and lipless